paullcybersecurity/-Network-Traffic-Analysis-with-Wireshark-tcpdump/README.md

 ## Objective
-The objective of this lab is to generate and analyze live attack traffic to understand reconnaissance and brute-force patterns at the network layer with ```WIRESHARK```
+The objective of this lab is to generate and analyze live attack traffic to understand reconnaissance and brute-force patterns at the network layer with ```WIRESHARK```, while also deeply understanding the correlation between SIEM generated logs, and host based log tools.

 ## Environment